 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 25 Late Spring Date: May 22 Most Frequently Seen: May 1-10
+Early Spring Date: April 25 Late Spring Date: May 22 Best Dates to See in Spring: May 1-10

-Yellow-throated Vireos nest in the Washington metro area, but they are very uncommon at Monticello Park.
-On average, only a couple show up at the park every spring.
-Since 2005, there have been three springs when none have shown up.
-The most likely time to see them is during the first week in May.
+Spring: Yellow-throated Vireos nest in the Washington metro area, but they are very uncommon at Monticello Park.
+On average, only a couple show up at the park each spring, but in some years, none have been recorded.
+The most likely time to encounter one is during the first week in May.